 In This Article

 The changes in the human genome can affect molecules that make up the DNA or even chromosomes.
-They can lead to genetic disorders.
+They can lead to genetic disorders that can be passed down.

 There are more than 6,000 genetic disorders.
 Below are some of the most common genetic diseases.